 When asked about his Berea College experience, Bob says the best part was that it was where he met his wife, Wanda.
 They came from vastly different backgrounds—Bob from an educated Jewish family that fled Nazi Germany, and Wanda from a poor family living in Appalachia with no running water and no expectation of college.
 Wanda graduated as valedictorian of Berea and went on to become a medical librarian.
 Wanda and Bob were married 62 years.
 From 2003, when Odyssey began, until her death in 2012, Wanda and Bob attended Odyssey classes and graduations together.
 They were both excited by the way the program transformed people’s lives and broke cycles of generational poverty.

-The Odyssey Project thanks Bob Auerbach for his incredible generosity and calls on everyone to help us meet that match!
+The Odyssey Project thanks Bob Auerbach for his incredible generosity!

 To mail your gift

 Send a check made payable to UW Foundation indicating that you would like to support the Friends of Odyssey Family Fund.
-Make sure to also include that your gift is in honor of Robert (Bob) Auerbach to ensure your gift is matched!
+Make sure to also include that your gift is in honor of Robert (Bob) Auerbach to ensure your gift is applied toward the endowment!

 US Bank Lockbox 78807